gao888/Ethereum_data_analysis/README.md

 now you can

-1.harvest raw data form Etherscan
+1.harvest transaction data form Etherscan

 2.get daily balance of addresses